jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Best-Practices/S3fs.md

 Note: --prefix=/usr/local is not required; PKG_CONFIG_PATH is required, /usr/local/ shall be replaced with the user’s local path.

-If you use non-root account when mounting the Bucket via Mac OS, please specify uid and gid of current account when the mount command is specified.
+3. If you use non-root account when attaching Bucket, please specify uid and gid of current account when the attach command is specified.
 Examples are as follows:

 ```
 sudo s3fs bucketname /new -o passwd_file=~/.passwd-s3fs -o url="https://s3.cn-north-1.jdcloud-oss.com" -o uid=11111 -o gid=11111
 ```

-3. When attaching JD Cloud Object Storage Service with the s3fs-fuse tool and copying files with cp commands, the following methods can be taken when the file does not have the content-type:
+4. When attaching JD Cloud Object Storage Service with the s3fs-fuse tool and copying files with cp commands, the following methods can be taken when the file does not have the content-type:

 - Use the `cp` command to copy files; the operations performed by the `s3fs-fuse` tool underlayer are dependent on the `/etc/mime.types` file, which determines the mime-type attribute of the `cp` command target file.
 Please view if there is this file under your directory.